joonlooxdool/Johns-Car-Quest/ReadMe.md

 Brent/Jon- Audio
 Ethan- Code helping
-Traeton/Iori- Started to implement button code, testing two methods- using a class that's maleable or using just jbuttons and modifying htem
+Traeton/Iori- Started to implement button code, testing two methods- using a class that's maleable or using just jbuttons and modifying them

+3.16.17

+Brent/Jon/Ethan- Got audio working and rudimentary buttons (not using jbutton though) Iori/Traeton- Changed direction for buttons, going to print images and then define them as clickable areas